Baumfaust/bresser-mqtt-bridge/README.md

 This bridge utilizes several networking techniques to "liberate" your weather data:

-1. ** ARP Spoofing **: The server acts as a gateway for the station to intercept outgoing traffic.
+1. **ARP Spoofing**: The server acts as a gateway for the station to intercept outgoing traffic.
-2. ** SSL Interception **: A Python-based proxy uses a self-signed certificate to decrypt the station's data (exploiting the lack of certificate validation in IoT firmware).
+2. **SSL Interception**: A Python-based proxy uses a self-signed certificate to decrypt the station's data (exploiting the lack of certificate validation in IoT firmware).
-3. ** MQTT Bridge (ª*: Extracted sensor data is published as a JSON payload to your MQTT broker.
+3. **MQTT Bridge**: Extracted sensor data is published as a JSON payload to your MQTT broker.

 ## 📦 Installation & Setup